Sati (practice): Legislative status of sati in present-day India

-A shrine to queens of the Maharajas of Jodhpur who have died by sati.
+A shrine to queens of the Maharajas of Jodhpur who died by sati.
 The palmprints are typical.

 The Prevention of Sati Act makes it illegal to support, glorify or attempt to die by sati.
 Support of sati, including coercing or forcing someone to die by sati, can be punished by death penalty or life imprisonment, while glorifying sati is punishable with one to seven years in prison.

 Enforcement of these measures is not always consistent.
 The National Council of Women in India (NCWI) has suggested amendments to the law to remove some of these flaws.
 Prohibitions of certain practices, such as worship at ancient shrines, is a matter of controversy.

 Enforcement of India's 1987 sati law

 The passing of The Commission of Sati (Prevention) Act, 1987 was seen as an unprecedented move to many in India, and was hailed as a new era in the women's rights movement.

 The Commission of Sati (Prevention) Act, 1987 appears to be facing its greatest challenge on the aspect of the law which penalises the glorification of Sati in Section 2 of this Act: